Madhavrao II: First Anglo-Maratha War

-After the British defeat in 1782 during the First Anglo-Maratha War, Mahadji Scindia secured recognition of Madhavrao II as the legitimate Peshwa by the British.
+After the inconclusive First Anglo-Maratha War, Mahadji Scindia secured recognition of Madhavrao II as the legitimate Peshwa by the British.
 Despite this formal acknowledgment, actual administrative and military authority remained largely in the hands of influential ministers such as Nana Fadnavis, Scindia, and other members of the Maratha council.

 This arrangement was formalized through the Treaty of Salbai, signed on 17 May 1782.
 The treaty was subsequently ratified by Warren Hastings in June 1782 and by Nana Fadnavis in February 1783.
 The agreement effectively ended the First Anglo-Maratha War, restored the pre-war status quo, and established a period of relative peace between the Marathas and the British East India Company that lasted for approximately two decades.

 Involvement in Anglo-Mysore Wars

 Mysore had been a persistent threat to the Maratha Confederacy since 1761.
 To counter the military challenges posed by Mysore's rulers, Hyder Ali and later Tipu Sultan, the Peshwa of the Marathas allied with the British when necessary.

 The Maratha–Mysore conflict reached its climax during the Battle of Gajendragad, fought from March 1786 to March 1787, in which Tipu Sultan was defeated by the Marathas.
 Following this victory, the Maratha frontier extended up to the Tungabhadra River.

 The war formally ended with the Treaty of Gajendragad in April 1787.
 As per the treaty, Tipu Sultan agreed to pay a war indemnity of ₹4.8 million to the Marathas, along with an annual tribute of ₹1.2 million.
 He also agreed to return all territories previously captured by Hyder Ali and pay four years’ arrears of tribute owed to the Marathas.

 Under the treaty, Tipu also agreed to release the Maratha officer Kalopant and return the territories of Adoni, Kittur, and Nargund to their former rulers, while Badami was ceded to the Marathas.
 In exchange, Tipu retained control over territories captured during the war, including Gajendragarh and Dharwar, and was granted the honorary title "Nabob Tipu Sultan, Fateh Ali Khan" by the Marathas.

 The conclusion of the Maratha–Mysore War allowed Tipu Sultan to concentrate on his rivalry with the British.
 During the subsequent Third Anglo-Mysore War, the British East India Company became increasingly concerned about the military strength and territorial gains of the Maratha Confederacy across India.